 I never intended to become a yoga teacher – I felt (and in some ways I still feel) that I didn’t know enough to ‘teach’ ‘yoga’ but after being pushed into the deep end (thanks Nigel Jones!)
 I found I loved sharing the little I know and 17 years later I still love to share.

 The amazing thing about teaching yoga is you get to do what you love – share it with other people in a way that enhances their life, and you get paid for it!
 I’ve been able to travel the world teaching in Goa, Iceland, Sweden, Crete, Thailand and all around the UK – being in beautiful places and meeting beautiful people.

 My main practice and main love is Ashtanga but I have also gained a huge amount from studying other styles such as Iyengar (thanks for the alignment tips), Scaravelli (thanks for the softness and emphasis on exploration).
 Both have made my practice and teaching richer and safer.
 I have also been very lucky to learn to practice and teach pranayama from Emil Wendle and to learn to teach teachers (and more!) with Julie Martin in Goa.
 I also loved the intensity and discipline of learning ashtanga with Hamish Hendry in London and Guruji in Mysore.
 Another teacher who has had a big impact on my practice and teaching (especially my adjustments) is Nancy Gilgoff.

-I currently teach Yin, mid-morning Mysore and Ashtanga Led Classes at Bristol City Yoga.
+I currently teach Yin, mid-morning Mysore and Ashtanga Led Classes at Bristol City Yoga and Space 238.
 I will be running an Ashtanga teacher training in Bristol and teaching on the BCY level 2 training.
 I also teach annual yoga workshops, retreats and holidays in the UK, Europe, Thailand and Goa.